tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 4. **Consistent**: The rule is internally consistent within itself and does not conflict with other rules or policies
 5. **Expressible**: Can be easily understood and expressed in natural language.
 6. **Distinct**: Non-redundant, avoiding duplication or overlap with other rules.
-7. **Business oriented**: Written in a manner that can be easily understood by businessp
+7. **Business oriented**: Written in a manner that can be easily understood by businesspeople and stakeholders.

+# Database Modelling - 3 phases

+**Concept**